Aug 15, 2026

 FAQ

-Do I need special equipment for mindful stretching?
+Do I need any special equipment to stretch while meditating?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.